 We routinely monitor for over 150 contaminants in your drinking water according to Federal and State laws.
 The following tables list all the drinking water contaminants that we detected in the last round of sampling for each contaminant group.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing done January 1 through December 31, (2019).
+Unless otherwise noted, the data presented in this table is from testing done January 1 through December 31, (2020).
 The EPA and the State allow us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.
+Note: Vest WTP was offline for the entire year of 2020 for rehabilitation.